ConradECz/Comparing-Insertion-and-Merge-Sort/README.md

-Implementing both of the sorting algorithms Insertion Sort and Merge Sort with varying array sizes of 100, 1000, 10000, 100000, comparing their performances, and analyzing their time complexities in practice.
+Implementing both of the sorting algorithms **Insertion Sort** and **Merge Sort** with:

+-Varying array sizes of 100, 1000, 10000, 100000

+-Comparing their performances

+-Analyzing their time complexities in practice.